 'Categories' is the broadest layer and represents three fundamental drivers of disruption: exponential advancements in technology (Disruptive Technology), changing consumer habits and demographics (People & Demographics), and the evolving physical landscape (Physical Environment).
 One layer down are 'Mega-Themes,' which serve as a foundation to multiple transformative forces that are causing substantial changes in a common area.
 Conceptually, Mega-Themes are a collection of more narrowly targeted Themes.
 For example, Big Data is a Mega-Theme that consists of Machine/Deep Learning, Cybersecurity, Quantum Computing, and Cloud/Edge Computing.
 Further down, we identify 'Themes' as the specific areas of transformational disruption that are driving technology forward, changing consumer demands, or impacting the environment.
-There are currently 34 themes in the classification system.

 'Sub-Themes' are more niche areas, such as specific applications of themes or upstream forces that are driving themes forward.

-Currently, the classification system is comprised of 3 categories, 10 mega-themes, 35 themes, and 18 sub-themes.
 The number and categories, mega-themes, themes, and sub-themes is expected to evolve over time as new drivers of structural changes emerge or fade.
 Such decisions will be made by the Global X Thematic Classification Committee ("the committee") and take into account internal and external research and data about potential themes.